greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 **

 3.2 Cytokine release syndrome, paragraph 1: Please modify the wording from “dysregulated systemic inflammation can cause sepsis…” to something similar to “dysregulated systemic inflammation can contribute to pathogenesis associated with sepsis”.
 The reviewer is unsure about the relevance of this sentence since sepsis is associated with bacterial infection rather than viral infection.

+**
+The section "Cytokine release syndrome" has been rewritten in line with comments from reviewer 2 above (comment 2.7).
+While most sepsis cases are attributed to bacteria, concerns have been raised that viral sepsis may be underidentified broadly [@doi:10.1183/16000617.0038-2020] and that it may be particularly relevant to SARS-CoV-2 [@doi:10/ggsps7].
+The relationship between viruses and sepsis is an oversight in the current manuscript, so the paragraph indicated here has been modified to include background on viral sepsis.
+It now reads: "A dysregulated immune response can cause significant damage to the host [@isbn:9780815332183; @isbn:9780071283663; @doi:10.1016/j.chom.2020.05.009] including pathogenesis associated with sepsis.
+Sepsis, which can lead to multi-organ failure and death [@doi:10.1128/MMBR.05015-11; @pmid:22142805], is traditionally associated with bacterial infections, but sepsis associated with viral infections may be underidentified [@doi:10.1183/16000617.0038-2020], and sepsis has emerged as a major concern associated with SARS-CoV-2 infection [@doi:10/ggsps7]."
+**

 3.3 Cytokine release syndrome, paragraph 2: The relevance of sepsis to this paragraph is also unclear, unless the authors are comparing SARS-CoV-2 infection to other respiratory diseases caused by bacteria.
 Specifying the relevance of this comparison would be helpful.